ljfio/personal-website/src/content/articles/the-end-of-software-engineers.md

 ---
-title: "The End of Software Engineers"
+title: '"The End of Software Engineers"'
 description: The demise that truly hasn't arrived, yet...
 published: 2026-09-05T15:46:00+01:00
 tags: ['ai', 'software']